Cancelling Your Roth IRA Conversion

 With the traditional IRA you are playing a gambling game.
 You’re betting that your taxes are higher now and will be lower when you retire.
 That’s a good bet for many people.
 So the traditional IRA is a good thing.

 When you take money out of your Roth IRA, the money you take out is not taxable.
 So, if you take out $1,000 from your Roth and you’re in the 25% tax bracket, you will pay zero tax on that $1,000.
-If you take the $1,000 out before you turn 59 1/2, you will pay a 10% penalty on the earnings but not on the whole $1000.
+If you take the $1,000 out before you turn 59 1/2, you may pay a 10% penalty on the earnings but not on the whole $1000.
 Roth IRA means tax-free income later.

 I really like the Roth IRA for a couple of reasons: